Future of Online Identity Verification

 By Liliya Apostolova, Sr. Manager, Product Marketing, DocuSign

-Due to rapidly developing technology and a growing threat for identity fraud, the online verification process needs to keep evolving.
+Due to rapidly developing technology and a growing threat for identity fraud, the online ID verification process needs to keep evolving.
 Most individuals are already used to security measures like entering a PIN number or signing on the (virtual) dotted line to complete a business transaction.
 But for high-value agreements, like opening a bank account or switching wireless plans, businesses often need to verify the identity of the person doing the electronic signing or data entry.
 This not only makes the process more secure, but it also helps companies meet compliance and regulatory requirements.

 Why is online identification so invasive?